dbcraig/LmRaC/README.md

    - **RAGdom:** the general domain knowledge index for primary material (i.e., PubMed articles)
    - **RAGexp:** the experiment specific index for secondary material (e.g., saved answers, protocols, background/context knowledge)

    b. *Populate the index:* Open the [Indexes Window](#Indexes-Window).
 If your index is not already selected, click on the radio button next to it.
 Click on the upload icon next to your index.
-Select *exampleIDX* and then click upload.
-This will load embeddings from a pre-built index into your new index.
+Select *exampleIDX* from the dropdown and then click upload.
+This will load embeddings from a pre-built index to your new index.
 The upload should take less than 5 minutes.
 Press the refresh button periodically to check for completion.

     ![](img/LmRaC_Indexes_Upload.png)

     Note that *exampleIDX.idx* indexes nearly 6000 paragraphs from over 100 journal articles on the disease breast cancer ([D001943](https://meshb.nlm.nih.gov/record/ui?ui=D001943)), its associated pathway ([hsa05224](https://www.genome.jp/pathway/hsa05224)), and 10 of the most important genes in breast cancer: [TP53](https://www.genecards.org/cgi-bin/carddisp.pl?gene=TP53), [EGFR](https://www.genecards.org/cgi-bin/carddisp.pl?gene=EGFR), [BRCA1](https://www.genecards.org/cgi-bin/carddisp.pl?gene=BRCA1), [BRCA2](https://www.genecards.org/cgi-bin/carddisp.pl?gene=BRCA2), [CASP8](https://www.genecards.org/cgi-bin/carddisp.pl?gene=CASP8), [CHEK2](https://www.genecards.org/cgi-bin/carddisp.pl?gene=CHEK2), [ERBB4](https://www.genecards.org/cgi-bin/carddisp.pl?gene=ERBB4), [FOXP1](https://www.genecards.org/cgi-bin/carddisp.pl?gene=FOXP1), [CDKN2A](https://www.genecards.org/cgi-bin/carddisp.pl?gene=CDKN2A) and [AKT1](https://www.genecards.org/cgi-bin/carddisp.pl?gene=AKT1).

-    **TIP:** Build indexes incrementally in smaller chunks.
+    > **TIP:** Build indexes incrementally in smaller chunks.
 DON'T ask for 100's of references for every pathway, gene or disease.
 Most answers can be had using only 2 to 5 references.
 This is especially true of pathways which often have a dozen or more primary references plus secondary citations.
 Initially, ask for only 2 or 3 secondary citations for each primary.
 This can end up being 100+ high-quality documents for one pathway, which is more than enough for many questions.

-7. **Ask a Question:** Ask a question.
-LmRaC will analyze the question for any mention of genes, diseases or pathways using its vocabularies (see [Configuration](#Configuration)).
+7. **Ask a Question:** When asked a question LmRaC will analyze the text for any mention of genes, diseases or pathways using its vocabularies (see [Configuration](#Configuration)).
 It will summarize what it finds as the Search Context.
 If the index already contains information about any of these items, you will be given the option of updating the index (i.e., searching for more documents).
 If the index does not include information about one or more item in the question, it will initiate a search of PubMed and populate the index.

     ```
     [user] What are the most important genes in the KEGG breast cancer pathway?